R3Dx-creative/clip-ranking/README.md

 Users can extend to use their particular storage service by implementing `Storage` protocol.

-So far, this project plan to local file system and Google Drive.
+So far, this project plan to support local file system and Google Drive.

 ## Rules for Sorting